 Vegan, Gluten-free, Dairy-free, Refined sugar-free, Yeast-free, Corn-free, Grain-free, Nut-free

-Prep time: Cook time: Yield: 2 tbsp, 1 serving
+Prep time: Cook time: Yield: 2 tablespoon, 1 serving

 Drench your pancakes in cinnamon maple goodness.